colonyos/pycolonies/README.md

 ```

 ## Dynamic processgraphs
- It also possible to dynamically modify a processgraph while it is still active, e.g. a function may submit more functions to a workflow while executing.
+ It also possible to dynamically modify a processgraph while it is still active, e.g. a function may submit more function specifications to a workflow while executing.
 This makes it possible to implement patterns like [MapReduce](https://en.wikipedia.org/wiki/MapReduce).

 The `map()` function below dynamically adds 5 `gen_nums()` functions to the processgraph.